-8.1.5.2 Horizontal and Vertical Control Reports
+8.1.6.2 Horizontal and Vertical Control Reports

 Horizontal and Vertical Control Reports are project-wide reports which shall be submitted before, or not later than, the submission of the last survey in project area.
+If no horizontal or vertical control stations were established, a text file shall be included in the HVCR folder stating that horizontal and vertical control stations were not established during the project.

-A digital copy of the main text of the Horizontal and Vertical Control Report shall be provided in Portable Document Format (PDF).
+A digital copy of the main text of the Horizontal and Vertical Control Report shall be provided in PDF.